zk-ruby/zookeeper/README.markdown

 available is [ZK-EventMachine](https://github.com/slyphon/zk-eventmachine) for those who prefer async).

+Unfortunately, since this is a fork of twitter/zookeeper, we don't have our own Issues tracker.
+Issues should be filed under [ZK](https://github.com/slyphon/zk/issues).

 ## License

 Copyright 2008 Phillip Pearson, and 2010 Twitter, Inc. Licensed under the